apache/nifi-minifi-cpp/Extensions.md

 # Extension internals
 Extensions are dynamic libraries loaded at runtime by the agent.
 An extension makes its capabilities (classes) available to the system through registrars.
-Registration should happen in source files, as otherwise, including another extension's headers would introduce the same resources in the including extension as well, possibly shadowing its own resources.
+Registration must happen in source files, not headers.

 ``` C++
 // register user-facing classes as